-In 1948, Dr. R.D.
-Stuart and co-workers efforts led to the introduction of medium what is known today as Stuart's medium for maintaining the viability of organisms while in transit using a swab as a collecting device for the first time.
-It consisted of Sodium Thioglycolate, Sodium Glycerophosphate, Calcium Chloride and Methylene Blue as a color indicator.
+In 1948, the efforts of Dr. R.D.
+Stuart and his co-workers led to the introduction of what is known today as Stuart's medium.
+It was developed for maintaining the viability of organisms while in transit, and it marks the first time a swab was used as a specimen collection device.
+It consisted of sodium thioglycolate, sodium glycerophosphate, calcium chloride, and methylene blue as a color indicator.

-Two decades later Cary and Blair modified Stuart's medium by replacing Sodium Glycerophosphate with inorganic phosphate and raised the pH to 8.4.
-The modification helped to improve the viability of enteric bacteria such as Salmonella and Shigella in fecal samples.
+Two decades later Cary and Blair modified Stuart's medium by replacing sodium glycerophosphate with inorganic phosphate and raised the pH to 8.4.
+The modification helped to support the viability of enteric bacteria such as salmonella and shigella in fecal samples.

 1967: Amies Medium

-Stuart's and Amies transport swabs have since been the most popular and commonly used transport systems for a broad range of clinically significant microorganisms while Cary and Blair's medium supported the viability of the enteric pathogens in fecal samples.
+Since their introduction, Stuart's and Amies transport swabs have become the most popular and commonly used transport systems for a broad range of clinically significant microorganisms.
+Cary- Blair medium is chosen for supporting the viability of the enteric pathogens in fecal samples.

 Advancements in Swab Technology

-However, the swab collection devices, which are the critical component of any transport system, have continuously evolved and gone through multiple technological advancements in design, materials and performance characteristics to the point that no longer one swab fits for all purposes.
+However, the swab collection devices, which are the critical component of any transport system, have continuously evolved and gone through multiple technological advancements in design, materials and performance characteristics to the point that one swab no longer fits all purposes.

-Development of Synthetic Fiber Swabs - Knowing the importance of pre-clinical steps in specimen collection, Puritan began introducing a broad range of spun fiber swabs made from non-toxic synthetic fibers such as rayon and Dacron (polyester) with both wood and plastic handles, had tips of rayon or polyester, fibers that were proven suitable for microbiological specimen collection.
+Development of Synthetic Fiber Swabs - Recognizing the importance of pre-clinical steps in specimen collection, Puritan rolled out a broad line of spun fiber swabs that incorporated synthetic fibers.
+These swabs, with both wood and plastic handles, had tips of rayon or polyester, fibers that were proven suitable for microbiological specimen collection.

-Need For High Absorption Swabs - Despite the significant improvements made in design and manufacturing of traditionally spun swabs to enhance their collection capabilities, the inherent flaws in the geometry of long-spun fibers resulted in insignificant amounts of sample to entrap inside of the wrapped fiber, only allowing for partial sample yield.
+Need For High Absorption Swabs - Despite the significant improvements made in design and manufacturing of traditionally spun swabs to enhance their collection capabilities, the physical properties of long-spun fibers, whether natural or synthetic, proved to limit sample collection and release.
+The result was inadequate specimen yield.